 "I… I don't know if I'll ever get over that…" Ren said, looking to the opposite wall.
 The dragon Gaelion had imprinted his memories into his brain.
 He could never forget the sorrow that dragon had held.

 "There are times where it still hurts a lot to think about it… but I know if I let it stop me, I'll never be able to make it up to her.
 So I'm trying to get stronger.
 At least for her sake."

 Itsuki continued to look at Ren.
 "Yeah… I guess we're both on the same path."

 "No, I think we're on the paths we were supposed to be on now.
 Something Naofumi knew long before either of us."
 Ren said.

 Itsuki got back into his chair.
 "We have things we need to talk about."
 He said seriously.
 He looked much better now than before.

-"Wouldn't it be better to go see Naofumi now-" Ren was asking.
-Now that Itsuki was better, they'd stand a better chance at comforting Naofumi.
+"Wouldn't it be better to go see Naofumi now-" Ren began to ask.
+After all, now that Itsuki was better, they'd stand a better chance at comforting Naofumi.

 "Trust me.
 With how attached he is to Raphtalia, it'd be better to leave him be for as long as possible."
 Itsuki said seriously.
 "He's deeply hurting.
 And if my guess is right, he also succumbed to a Cursed Series like me.
 He'll need time to think it over.
 And if I'm being honest, I'm not much better than you at providing comfort to other people."